 Your presence soothes all natural animals and beasts (not monsters or Undead).
-You gain Advantage on all Primal rolls, and no natural animal will attack you or those within 5 feet of you unless the beast is already enraged or you provoke the attack.
+You gain Advantage on all Primal rolls.
+Purchasing this Boon twice ensures that no natural animal will attack you or those within 10 feet of you unless the beast is already enraged or you provoke the attack.
 (Requires Presence 6+ and Primal 2+)

 As long as you are wielding a d4 or d6 damage weapon in each hand, you can take a Full Action to take two attacks on your turn.
 Your second attack gains Disadvantage.
 You may purchase this Boon twice to negate this penalty.
+When Double Striking, you cannot move.
 (Requires Agility 6+ and Scrap 2+)

 With skin as tough as yours, who needs armor?
 You gain +3 to your Defense.
-You may purchase this Boon twice to increase this bonus to +5.
-This Boon only functions if you do not wear any kind of armor.
+You may purchase this Boon twice to increase this bonus to +6.
+This Boon only functions if you do not wear any kind of Armor or Shields.
 (Requires Endurance 6+)

 You are adept at fighting unarmed.
 Your unarmed attacks deal d4 + Strength or Agility modifier damage.
 You may purchase this Boon twice to increase your unarmed damage to d6 + Strength or Agility modifier damage.
 Lastly, whenever you use a Fist weapon, increase the damage by one die type.
 (Requires Strength or Agility 6+ and Scrap 2+)

 Whenever you deal damage against someone that you have Advantage on, you deal an extra +d6 damage.
 You may purchase this Boon twice to increase this bonus to +d8.
 You may use this Boon with a ranged attack only if you are within 10 feet of your target.
-(Requires Agility 6+ and Scrap or Aim 2+)
+(Requires Agility 6+ and Stealth 2+)

 You fly into a wild fury whenever you see the sight of your own blood!
 You gain advantage on all Strength and Close Combat attack rolls for as long as you are suffering from at least one Wound.
 You may purchase this Boon twice to also gain Advantage on all Close Combat damage rolls as well.
+While you are Berserk, you gain Disadvantage on all applicable rolls that require concentration or mental acuity because you are FREAKING OUT, MAN.
 (Requires Strength 6+ and Scrap 2+)

 Your mind is a trap for details, and you remember anything you see or hear with crystal clarity.
 With but a moment of concentration, you can recall even the most miniscule detail regarding anything you have personally heard or seen.
 (Requires Intellect 6+ and Senses 2+)